phetsims/geometric-optics/doc/implementation-notes.md

 to `playAreaModelBounds`.

 **Memory management**: Unless otherwise documented in the source code, assume that `unlink`, `removeListener`, `dispose` , etc. are generally not needed and that all listeners exist for the lifetime of the sim.
-The only exception to this is the `GeometricOpticsRulerNode` which is not created for the lifetime of the simulation.
-The `GeometricOpticsRulerNode` has a dispose function to dispose of its listeners.

 ### Model